BraviNoname/Bravi/Bravifanfic/README.md

 - th07 : done
 - th08 : stages 1 to 3 Border Team done
 - th10 : stages 1 and 2 done
+- th11 : not begun
+- th12 : not begun
+- th13 : not begun
+- th14 : not begun
+- th15 : not begun
-- th06 : stages 6 and extra done
+- th16 : stages 6 and extra done

 Image Credits :